linebender/rfcs/rfcs/0007-pass-spec.md

 - Having local focus.
 - Having active focus.
 - Being disabled.
+- Being stashed.

-When one of these statuses changes, the `on_update_status` is called on the widget.
+When one of these statuses changes, the `update` method is called on the widget.
-However, `on_update_status` can be called for reasons other than status changes.
+However, `update` can be called for reasons other than status changes.

 #### Pointer capture

-When a user starts a long press on a widget, the widget can "capture" the pointer.
+When a user starts a pointer click on a widget, the widget can "capture" the pointer.

 Pointer capture has a few implications: